-Following Internet circulation of a tweet from Julian Assange saying that "Almost all "terror" plots are created by the FBI as part of its business model," Internet sleuths have unearthed 2014 videos with less than a few thousand views which show an FBI agent helping a mentally disturbed man put on a suicide bomb vest, giving him what is described as an "inert" AK-47 rifle, and showing him how to load and aim it.
+Following a tweet from Julian Assange saying that "Almost all 'terror' plots are created by the FBI as part of its business model," Internet sleuths have unearthed 2014 videos with fewer than a few thousand views which show an FBI agent helping a mentally disturbed man put on a suicide bomb vest, giving him what is described as an "inert" AK-47 rifle, and showing him how to load and aim it.

 In transcripts of conversations between FBI agents obtained by The Intercept in a 2015 expose article, FBI agents refer to a man who was later diagnosed with schizoaffective disorder by a court-appointed psychiatrist, as a "retarded fool."

 "Osmakac was the target of an elaborately orchestrated FBI sting that involved a paid informant, as well as FBI agents and support staff working on the setup for more than three months.
 The FBI provided all of the weapons seen in Osmakac’s martyrdom video.
 The bureau also gave Osmakac the car bomb he allegedly planned to detonate, and even money for a taxi so he could get to where the FBI needed him to go."

 A 2016 New York Times report revealed that about two-thirds of FBI counterterrorism operations involve the use of people who are targeted on the basis of sympathies that are revealed in their social media.
 Many of the targets turn out to be mentally disturbed.
 The New York Times reported:

 "The F.B.I. has significantly increased its use of stings in terrorism cases, employing agents and informants to pose as jihadists, bomb makers, gun dealers or online 'friends' in hundreds of investigations into Americans suspected of supporting the Islamic State, records and interviews show."